My-Python-Repos/Text-summarization-application/README.md

 # Text_summarization Tool
 This repo contains complete setup to build a Text summariztion utility.
-Front wne will come soon.
+Frontend will be shared soon.